Zoidburg13/ES-DE-System-Icon-Set/README.md

 ## note

+- icon .PNG's are quite large so batch downscale them to desired size for performance
 - Matching Marquee's will be added once finished.
 - SVG versions are WIP and may some day in the distant future also be added :)